-You can use the following command to display all the slots connected to the system (just to remind: slots are like card-mounted hardware that are installed at specific locations on the server, such as a graphics card in the case of personal systems).
+You can use the following command to display all the slots connected to the system (to remind: slots are like card-mounted hardware installed at specific locations on the server, such as a graphics card in the case of personal systems).

-The following statement is also used to display the number of USB-type hardware connected to Linux, such as when you check the number of USB-connected USBs on my computer.
+The following statement is also used to display the number of USB-type hardware connected to Linux, such as checking the number of USB-connected USBs on my computer.

-You can use the following command to get information about the distribution and version of the kernel or Linux kernel.
+You can use the following command to get information about the kernel or Linux kernel distribution and version.

 You can also use the following command to set the clock on the server bios.

-In Linux for more information on each command as well as how to use the switches, use the pre-command man commands and read the user guide exactly to get very detailed information about the command.
+In Linux, for more information on each command and how to use the switches, use the pre-command man commands and read the user guide exactly to get very detailed information about the command.

 For example, we would like to get the cat command prompt as follows in the command line environment.

-It was the finish of the first section of our topic, stay with me with the next section.
+It was the finish of the first section of our topic.
+Stay with me in the next section.

 Basic Linux Command Tutorials Part 2

-In this section, we are going to explain a series of hardware management commands that can help you control the status of your server on, off and off.
+In this section, we will explain a series of hardware management commands that can help you control your server’s status on, off, and off.

 The first command is init that allows you to change the way the server operates.
 6 mods are defined for this command.